markshapiro/graphql-db-projection/README.md

   lastname: 1
 }
 ```
-and fetching posts will continue producing projection for posts.
+and you can make posts projection using requested fields of posts (in user query) in their resolve method.